ArborealAudio/OmniAmp/Notes.md

   - Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab

     - Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)
-    - Basic allpass topology is working ok but there could be more things to do to smooth out the sound.
-Is sounding a bit metallic and is sucking up a lot of midrange.

-  - 2X12:

-    - 1 delay, dTime of 411, fdbk of 0.06

-    - HP 90 Q 5

-    - LP1 3500 Q .7

-    - LP2 5000 Q 1.5

-    - These aren't really doing anything...need a better way of getting diffusion and complex comb filtering.

   - 2x12 V2